-Just One Thing is a campus-wide project to empower individuals to make systemic change to an institution.
+Just One Thing was created by former GCC Dean of Humanities, Leo Hwang, as a campus-wide project to empower individuals to make systemic change to an institution.
 If everyone at Greenfield Community College pledges to do at least one thing to increase or strengthen inclusion at GCC, the whole institution can feel the impact.

 Examples could be altering the decor of your office — stating your pronoun preference in your signature line in emails — adding a new text or unit to your syllabus — working to change a college policy or practice.

 I am working with a student assistant about ways to promote inclusion amongst students at GCC, with the goal of establishing an inclusion center on campus, a physical space that will support traditionally underrepresented groups.

 Focusing my attention in work with students faculty and staff on #MeToo through the empowerment of voices other than my own.

 Bringing personal experiences into the classroom as examples when appropriate.